some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 Notifications describe a general Publish/Subscribe-Concept.
 Usually the server publishes a service to which a client subscribes.
-On certain events the server will send the client a notification, which could be for instance an updated value or an event that occurred.
+On certain events the server will send the client a event, which could be for example an updated value or an event that occurred.

 .. feat_req:: 🎯
     :id: feat_req_someip_353